Creating a healthier future

 - June 1 (for admission in January of the following year)

 - October 1 (for admission in May of the following year)

-The Master of Science thesis program aims to advance knowledge in human health and movement sciences, and to foster a unique interdisciplinary research approach.
-Course work and research is focused in three specialization areas: Biomechanics, Neuroscience, or Physiology and Nutrition.
+The thesis-based Master of Science program aims to advance knowledge in human health and movement sciences, and to foster a unique interdisciplinary research approach.
+Course work and research is focused in three fields: Biomechanics, Neuroscience or Physiology and Nutrition.
 You'll acquire sufficient knowledge to pursue research at a superior level, develop a facility with quantitative methods, and obtain an understanding of the components that together make up the multidiscipline of kinesiology.

 The minimum residence requirement for the MSc thesis degree is two terms full-time from an Honours Bachelor's degree or equivalent.